Jayvee Gayoso

-Jaime Vicente "Jayvee" Gayoso (born April 9, 1966) is a former Filipino basketball player and sports commentator.
+Jaime Vicente "Jayvee" Gayoso (born April 9, 1966) is a former Filipino basketball player, former coach and sports commentator.
 He was nicknamed "Mr. Adrenaline".

 Playing career

 Collegiate

 Gayoso played with Danny Francisco, Eric Reyes, future PBA star Olsen Racela, and UAAP MVP Jun Reyes in Ateneo Blue Eagles, and won championship against Jerry Codiñera-led UE in 1987 and Dindo Pumaren-led La Salle in 1988.

 Professional

 Gayoso was drafted by Ginebra in 1991 draft, and played for the team until 1998.
 He later played for Tanduay Rhum Masters, and while at the Rhum Masters, the team has alleged salary violations which proven false.

 Coaching

 Gayoso was the head coach of Rizal Crusaders in the MPBL from 2019 until 2020.

 Commentary

 Gayoso started his commentary career at PBA coverages on NBN in 2003.
 He also worked the same for Maharlika Pilipinas Basketball League.

 Executive career

 Gayoso became Luzon deputy commissioner for Pilipinas Super League in 2023.